ramanarolla1-source/Horizon-Sovereign-Stack-HSS-/README.md

                  The Sovereign Digital Backbone

-🚀 Installation & Technical Validation
-To validate the Horizon Sovereign Stack, follow this streamlined process to confirm the interoperability between the P2P discovery layer and the Soroban settlement engine.

 ## 🚀 Installation & Technical Validation

 To validate the **Horizon Sovereign Stack**, follow this streamlined process to confirm the interoperability between the P2P discovery layer and the Soroban settlement engine.